Tapas Brindisa Battersea | Top-Tier Tapas

 Which is pretty sweet.

-NOTE: Tapas Brindisa Battersea is open daily from noon (11am weekends), and does not accept cash.
+NOTE: Tapas Brindisa Battersea is open daily.
 You can make a booking right HERE.

 Tapas Brindisa Battersea | 25 Circus Road West, SW11 8EZ